Genre: Ancient Civilizations

 Marcus believed that what you think in your mind governs what you believe and how you act while also shaping your perspective on the world, a view typical of the Stoic school.
 He saw mastery of his emotions as the gateway to a state of complete freedom and happiness.

 Human accomplishment impressed Marcus far less than the concept of an all-powerful presence that governs the world and inhabits all living things.
-Marcus was in awe of this power and had faith in its governance of the world, and evidenced a belief that the personified nature and the divine being he refers to are one
+Marcus was in awe of this power and had faith in its governance of the world and evidenced a belief that the personified nature and the divine being he refers to are one and the same.

 While Marcus was tolerant of most people, he was not so of Christians, which has led historians to conclude that he must have bought into the popular charges of deviant practices by Christians and was put off by their unpatriotic actions and denial of the Emperor’s divinity.
 Marcus was a man who united the private and the public, the active man and the reflective.